tataouinea/Repair-DockerScoutCLI/README.md

 ## Notes

 - This script automatically fetches the latest available Docker Scout CLI version.
 It resolves `https://github.com/docker/scout-cli/releases/latest`, follows the redirect to a URL like `.../releases/tag/v1.18.3`, and extracts the version from that URL.
 No hard-coded version is used.
+- If `docker-scout.exe` already exists, the script runs `docker-scout.exe version` to detect the installed version and compares it to the latest.
+It skips downloading when already up to date.
 - The script supports both amd64 (x64) and arm64 Windows.

 ## License